BottleRocketStudios/iOS-Hyperspace/Documentation/Guides/Handling Common Networking Scenarios.md

 ## Transforming an Error

-In situations like the above though, it it sometimes desirable to not have to run a closure every response (success or not), but maintain the ability to automatically transform the `Error` thrown by the execution of the request.
+In situations like the above, it is sometimes desirable to not have to run a closure for every response (success or not), but maintain the ability to automatically transform the `Error` thrown by the execution of the request.

-In these situations, you can use the `.throwing { ... }` function on `Request`.
+In times like this, you can use the `.throwing { ... }` function on `Request`.

 ```swift
 let request = Request<User>(url: myURL).throwing { transportSuccess, originalError in